@vaporeon_ it did fit into my brain before I burnt it

 @Lady i expected much worse, thank you for mercy

-movie/animation/anime fan. videogame enjoyer. food liker. mathematics hobbyist and recovering physicist. software engineer. professional wonk. top-ranked c++ hater. prophet of The Truth. i would not be surprised if I had autism + adhd. i like animals that wear cowboy hats.
+videogame enjoyer. mathematics hobbyist and recovering physicist. software engineer. professional wonk. prophet of The Truth. the walking embodiment of "not diagnosed, but somethings wrong". i like animals that wear cowboy hats.

 header is by @vaporeon_